Japanese Lifestyle

 Mini Bonsai (miniture Bonsai)

-One problem with this hobby is price.
-Any costs of it should be expensive, for example, a pot, soil, and scissors.
+Any costs associated with it should be high, for example, a pot, soil, and scissors.

 It is why the miniature version was born.
 It is easy to take care of due to the much lower cost.
 Let’s see more details.